ret2c/HorrorBot/README.md

 | [DeepAI](https://deepai.org)           |
 | [Instagram Graph API](https://developers.facebook.com/docs/instagram-api/getting-started) |

+## Please Read:
+The resulting log file(s) that are created after a successful run must be **MANUALLY** moved over to logs/.<br>
+**Q**: Why is this?<br>
+**A**: You should be keeping up to date with how this bot runs.
+I suggest you review your log files after each run just to make sure you fully understand what's happening behind the scenes.<br>
+In all seriousness, I will probably push a commit with some changes that allow for the files to automatically be moved to their respective directory, but as of right now this bot is in its beta.
+Making sure you know what's happening in the mean time creates better understanding for what's really going on.
+When this is *actually* stable this won't be something to take note of and I'll be all for running this bot on a cronjob for months without ever checking on it.

 If you have any questions, please feel free to reach out to me.